raspberrypilearning/our-beat/en/step_1.md

 --- collapse ---
 ---
-title: V1 micro:bit users
+title: micro:bit V1 users
 ---

-The speaker output is only available on the V2 micro:bit.
-You will need to connect external headphones/speakers to play sound on the V1.
+The speaker output is only available on the micro:bit V2.
+You will need to connect external headphones or speakers to play sound on the micro:bit V1.
 You will still be able to play the sound on the simulator.

-Here is a [guide to connecting headphones/speakers to the V1 micro:bit](https://makecode.microbit.org/projects/hack-your-headphones/make){:target="_blank"}.
+Here is a [guide to connecting headphones and speakers to the micro:bit V1](https://makecode.microbit.org/projects/hack-your-headphones/make){:target="_blank"}.

 --- /collapse ---